Particular/docs.particular.net/samples/audit-filter/sample.md

 ## Introduction

-Uses the [AuditFilter](/nservicebus/audit-filter/) project control what message are sent to the audit queue.
+Uses the [AuditFilter](/nservicebus/audit-filter/) component to control what messages are sent to the audit queue.

 ## Code Walk-through